jetpack-cognition-lab/flatcat-app/README.md

 the flatcat software installation and a react frontent to control your flatcat via a graphical user interface (GUI).

+## updater

+## api

+Using [How To Create a React + Flask Project](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) as a starting point

+All API code is in api/ directory

+Start flask backend with `yarn start-api`, will start running on port 5000

 # Getting Started with Create React App (default React README)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).